msupply-foundation/conforma-web-app/docs/internal/config/Lookup-Tables.md

-# Lookup tables

 ## Viewing lookup tables

 Lookup tables contain data which may be referenced by application forms.

 ### To view the list of lookup tables:

-1. Go to Admin Configurations > Lookup Tables **Note:** only the Admin user is configured to access lookup tables in this demo
+To find the menu (visible only to Admin users) Go to: Configurations > Lookup Tables

 ### To view the contents of a lookup table:
 1. Click on the eye icon for the lookup table you wish to view.